Shopify/hydrogen-v1/.changeset/serious-mayflies-sleep.md

 'create-hydrogen-app': patch
 ---

-Changing the casing on the fetchpolicy attribute to all lowercase.
+Changing the casing on the fetchpriority attribute to all lowercase on Gallery images to prevent a React warning.